magicmonty/bash-git-prompt/README.md

 - You can also ignore a repository completely by creating a file named ``.bash-git-rc`` with the content ``GIT_PROMPT_IGNORE=1`` in the root of your git repository.

+- If you have a repository with many untracked files, the git prompt can become very slow.
+  You can disable the display of untracked files on a per repository basis by setting ``GIT_PROMPT_SHOW_UNTRACKED_FILES=no`` in your ``.bash-git-rc`` in the repository or by disabling it globally in your ``.bashrc``

 - You can get help on the git prompt with the function ``git_prompt_help``.
   Examples are available with ``git_prompt_examples``.